wdsheng999/gre_preparation/math/exercises/hard.md

 所以${(1+r/4)}^{20}=1+r/4*20=1.25$ 解出r=0.05 最接近b

-113.A box contains 10 balls numbered from 1 to 10 inclusive.If Ann removes a ball at random and replaces it,and then Jane removes a ball at random,what is the probability that both women removed the same ball?
+113. A box contains 10 balls numbered from 1 to 10 inclusive.If Ann removes a ball at random and replaces it,and then Jane removes a ball at random,what is the probability that both women removed the same ball?
 A.1/100